1959 All-Ireland Senior Football Championship final

 The 1959 All-Ireland Senior Football Championship final was the 72nd All-Ireland Final and the deciding match of the 1959 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

+This year's final was played on 27 September.

 Summary

 Kerry won easily with goals by Dan McAuliffe (2) and Garry McMahon.

 It was the third of three All-Ireland football titles won by Kerry in the 1950s.